Oinweb/fly-django/README.md

   ```

-4. **OS X USERS ONLY:** If you are using *Postgres.app*, you’ll need to have *pg_config* setup in your *$PATH*.
+4. **MacOS USERS ONLY:** If you are using *Postgres.app*, you’ll need to have *pg_config* setup in your *$PATH*.
 If you already have set this up, skip this step, else simply run this command in the console to set the path manually.

   ```bash